 Angels Landing is world famous.
 You will always see it listed in world’s most dangerous hikes.
 Plenty of people died during this strenous hike.
 Mostly because they are impatient when the track gets too crowed.
 We doubted whether to do this hike, as Marie-Claire has fear of hights and research on the internet didn’t make us much wizer.
 But, as we already did some crazy hikes, and survived them, we decided to give it a try and see how far we could get.

 Since a couple of years the number of daily participants has been limited to 800 and you need to enter a raffle in order to gain a ticket in one of the 3 slots.
 We were lucky to get tickets for the slot 09 am – 12 am.
 It means you need to start within that slot.
 We started hiking around 10:30.
 We crossed two check points where we had to show our hiking permit.
 Although everybody is free to hike up to Scout Lookout.
 The hike is quite heavy and there are many steep parts.
 Even if you were unable to get a ticket from the lottery, it’s worth hiking till Scout Lookout.
 From there on it really starts.
 The path gets narrow, the drops increase to hundreds of meters at both sides, but luckily there are chains at the most difficult and dangerous parts.
 You do need to pay attention for people in the opposite direction.
 After the first part, at the feet of the steep and final part, a lot of people decide to stop.
 If you are feeling not safely, please do so.
 Marie-Claire was about to stop, and I would go alone, but then she found an extra portion of courage and joined me.
 We took our time and it went well.
 The last part is difficult and steep, it feels like it never end and all people coming down keep on saying it’s only 5 minutes to the top.
-Most of them are lying!
+They are lying!
 Just keep going and like mostly, suddenly you reach the top.
 The views are insane, but please be careful and pay attention to the wind!
 We decided to eat our lunch at enjoy the views.

 Conclusion?
 If you are healthy and sporty, take it easy and don’t rush, you should to fine just like we did.
 Also make sure to take advantage of the chains.